Christmas lights in Medellín: 2014 season

 This was the first year that EPM wanted to create a story, and not just a theme, for the Lighting.
 They asked citizens to submit their ideas for the story's central theme.
 EPM received 1,555 responses, which predominately featured three concepts: fairy tales, magic worlds, and personal values that can create an equal and peaceful society.
 EPM chose "values" as the theme and the slogan for this year's Alumbrado is "Values illuminate Christmas".
 The story they created centers on a girl named Paloma who travels on a boat on the river of peace (the Medellín River) and makes stops along the way on various ports to learn about different human values.

-The 2014 celebration began on 29 November at 7:00 p.m. at the fountain near EPM's Smart Building.
-Visitors can view the lights from 6 p.m. to 1 a.m.
-Juan Fernando Sierra is this year's design coordinator.
+The 2014 celebration began on 29 November at the fountain near EPM's Smart Building.
+Juan Fernando Sierra was this year's design coordinator.
 The lighting will have over 30 million LED lights, 800 kilometers of rope lights, 11 tons of metallic decorative paper, and 170 tons of ironwork, among other things.
 The total cost was about $9 million (21 billion pesos).
 The festival ran until 12 January 2015.

 Again this year, a 10-minute video will be projected onto the façade of the Metropolitan Cathedral of Medellín in Bolívar Park that will play every hour from 6:30 p.m. to 9:30 p.m.
 This year the video will feature Paloma and her journey on the river.

 Interactive, remote views of the river will be available for tablets, desktops, smart phones, and public kiosks located in malls in Oviedo, Puerta del Norte, Unicentro, Explora Park, Viva Laureles, Florida and Premium Plaza.
 Also for the first time this year, a sector of lighting in the area of Las Palmas, will be powered by solar energy through 100 panels independent of the traditional power grid.